That IS the question, indeed. As a healer, should you heal your beloved?

 I remember one particularly poignant example of this—it’s funny only WAY after the fact—where I was giving my beloved-at-the-time a healing.
 I had pulled out all the stops; absolutely done it to the nines.

 I had set up the massage table in the living room of the casita we lived in with every crease of the fluffy linens just so; each fold with its own poetry.
 I had lit a blazing fire in the fireplace for warmth in the cold, snowy New Mexico night.
 The smell of piñon, sage, and sweetgrass enveloped the space; a sense of landing, of home.
-I had set the spa music playlist with such attention to detail; waves crashing upon some distant shore.
+I had set the music playlist with such attention to detail; waves crashing upon some distant shore.
 I had carefully selected essential oils I thought would be most potent for him.
-I had the lights dimmed to that just-right place for what I hoped would be a magical and one-of-a-kind healing experience.
+I had the lights dimmed to that just-right place of calm; of peace.
+The stage was set for what I hoped would be a magical and one-of-a-kind healing experience.

 …Fast forward 20 minutes into the healing session, to the part where I was ever-so-healingly (or so I hoped) dabbing peppermint oil onto his third eye.
 I starting doing some craniosacral work, and eventually the poor guy started twitching; something that, at the time, I chalked up to energy moving. (“Yes!”
 I thought.
 “He’s having a healing experience!
 It’s powerful!”)